-To register for the Transferable Skills Workshops, please go on to your SISWEb account and you will see the Transferable Skills Modules available to you.
-Simply click the button to register- full details of the dates, times and venue of the transferable skills modules are available here.
-There are no credits associated with these workshops but if you attend you can obtain a certificate of attendance.
+Register for the Transferable Skills Workshops via the Booking Centre.
+Further details including dates, times and venues of the workshops are available on the Graduate Studies website.
+There are no credits associated with these workshops, but if you attend you can obtain a certificate of attendance.

 Accrual of relevant skills is important aspect of your research and professional development while carrying out our research programme.
 To aid you in building a record of the training you have received, the majority of the training you take will be captured on your student record.

 Credit-bearing modules will always be recorded on your transcript.
-With regard to the workshops, these will be recorded as having been attended.
+Some workshops will offer a certificate of attendance.

-The workshops tend to be short half day session or less and do not require supervisor sign off.
+The workshops tend to be half-day sessions or less and do not require supervisor sign off.

-Students enrolled to any graduate programme at University College Dublin have the opportunity to enrol to a module for Audit from within the list of modules offered by the University.
+Students enrolled to any graduate programme at UCD have the opportunity to enrol in a module for audit from within the list of modules offered by the University.
 A student may audit a module if they wish to attend the module but not gain any credits for the module.
 This means that they do not receive a grade for the module, but their attendance will be recorded on the student's statement of results, and in some cases a certificate of attendance will be available.

-It is very important to update your Graduate School Office if you withdraw from a module in order to keep records up-to-date.
-Any changes to registration can only be done up to SIX weeks after commencement of term.
+It is very important to update your Graduate School Office if you withdraw from a module in order to keep records up to date.
+Changes to registration can only be made in the six weeks after commencement of term.